I’ve been saying for 20 years that I’m going to write a buddy movie about Jesus and the 12. I’ve got the whole thing in my head.

 But who am I to put words in the mouth of Jesus?
 The idea of creating a fictional Jesus who does and says things that are not in the Bible could easily be the pinnacle of hubris.

 I believe John Steinbeck was gripped by a similar fear.
-He and Elaine rented a cottage in England from 1956 to 1959 so that he could work on his 20th century update of Le Morte d’Arthur by Thomas Malory, along with his story of Don Quixote as an old man in California who has watched one-too-many many westerns on TV.
+He and Elaine rented a cottage in England in 1959 so that he could work on his 20th century update of Le Morte d’Arthur by Thomas Malory, after he abandoned his half-finished story of Don Quixote as an old man in California who has watched one-too-many westerns on TV.

 He explained his motive for Le Morte d’Arthur shortly before he left England.